-- (a) Variety of Garage Placement.
-Varying the placement of street-accessed garages on adjacent lots is encouraged to create diversity and avoid repetition. - (b) Swing-In (Side-Loaded Garages).
+- (b) Swing-In (Side-Loaded Garages).
 Swing-in garages are permitted.
 However, such garage projections shall not become a dominant feature of the streetscape. - (c) Three-Car Street-Accessed Garages.
-Three-car, front-facing garages are discouragedprohibited.
+Three-car, front-facing garages are prohibited.
 Split garages and tandem garages are permitted.